SoftwareAG/c8y-docs/content/users-guide/device-management-bundle/managing-device-data.md

 ![Apply new snapshot to a device](/images/users-guide/DeviceManagement/devmgmt-devices-config-putsnapshot.png)

 > **Info:** Under **Available supported configurations**, only configuration files with a matching configuration type property or without a configuration type defined are displayed.
 Also, configuration files are filtered based on the device type.
-Only configuration files with a matching device type or without a device type defined are shown in the UI.

 ### <a name="credentials"></a>Managing device credentials